Internalized sexism: Internalized misogyny

-Misogyny is the hatred of, contempt for, or prejudice against women or girls.
+Misogyny is hatred of, contempt for, or prejudice against women or girls.
 Women who experience internalized misogyny may express it through minimizing the value of women, mistrusting women, and showing gender bias in favor of men.
 Women, after observing societal beliefs which demean the value and skills of women repeatedly, eventually internalize those misogynistic beliefs and apply them to themselves and other women.
 Internalized misogyny can be enacted on others through assertions of incompetence, construction of women as competitors, construction of women as objects, and invalidation and derogation of others or oneself.
 The implications of internalized misogyny include psychological disorders such as depression, eating disorders, low self-esteem, and less social support among women.

 The Internalized Misogyny Scale (IMS) was created to assess one's internalized misogyny.
 It consists of 17 items measuring three factors: devaluation of women, distrust of women, and gender bias in favor of men.
 Its validity has been assessed and supported through multiple studies.
 Internalized misogyny assessed via the IMS has been found to be related to lower self-esteem, less social support, and more psychological distress among women around the world, and to negative body image, depression, low self-esteem, and less psychosexual adjustment among lesbian and bisexual women.
 The distrust of women subscale includes statements such as 'It is generally safer not to trust women too much' and 'When it comes down to it a lot of women are deceitful.'
 The devaluation of women subscale includes statements such as 'Women seek to gain power by getting control over men' and 'women exaggerate problems they have at work.'
 The valuing men over women subscale includes items such as 'I prefer to work for a male boss' and 'The intellectual leadership of a community should be largely in the hands of men.'

 Internalized misogyny may manifest differently depending on one's social and political identities; for instance, internalized misogynoir has been identified as a type of internalized oppression which results from the combination of internalized racism and internalized misogyny.
 Similarly, lesbians may face the combined effects of internalized misogyny and internalized homophobia as a result of their intersectional identities.